almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 ## Background

-These are notes that I took from attended the NSBE 46th National Convention.
 This convention was held virtually this year do to the coronavirus.
+The convention took place from August 19-23, 2020.
+Givne that the convention was hosted online, there were some opportunities to network with others, but not as many that you would normally have at an in-person convention.

+I have decided to publish my notes online so that I have them for future reference and for others to see what types of workshops were held.

 ## Personal Branding (Workshop) - 2020.08.20